-On September 14, 2020, a Judge appointed by President Donald Trump to the United States Federal District Court for the Western District of Pennsylvania ruled unconstitutional several measures taken by Pennsylvania Governor and the Pennsylvania Department of Health to combat the spread of the novel coronavirus.
+On September 14, 2020, a Judge on the United States Federal District Court for the Western District of Pennsylvania ruled unconstitutional several measures taken by Pennsylvania Governor and the Pennsylvania Department of Health to combat the spread of the novel coronavirus.
 In overturning the Commonwealth’s Orders, the Court found the actions to be a well-intentioned effort to protect Pennsylvanians from the virus, but noted that those intentions alone were not sufficient to uphold the governmental action against a constitutional challenge.

 On March 19, 2020, the Governor issued an Order regarding the closure of all Pennsylvania businesses deemed “non-life-sustaining.”
 The Court found that closing some, but allowing other “similarly situated” businesses to remain open, violated the Equal Protection Clause of the Fourteenth Amendment where the only difference between many of the businesses was size.
 As an example, it noted that while smaller furniture, appliance and health product stores were closed, “big box” chain retailers such as Walmart, Lowes and The Home Depot remained open.
 The Court did rule, however, that the Commonwealth had a rational basis for reopening the state on a regional county-by-county basis.
 “Doing so recognized and respected the differences in population density, infrastructure and other factors relevant to the effort to address the virus.
 Distinctions between counties are a historically accepted manner of statewide administration.”